awsdocs/amazon-redshift-developer-guide/doc_source/r_Datetime_types.md

 |  yyyy\-mm\-dd hh:mi:ss\+/\-tz  |  1997\-12\-17 07:37:16\-08   |
 | dd\.mm\.yyyy hh:mi:ss tz |  17\.12\.1997 07:37:16\.00 PST  |

-TIMESTAMPTZ columns store values with up to a maximum of 6 digits of precision for fractional seconds\.
+TIMESTAMPTZ columns store values with up to a maximum of six digits of precision for fractional seconds\.

-If you insert a date into a TIMESTAMPTZ column, or a date with a partial time stamp, the value is implicitly converted into a full time stamp value with default values \(00\) for missing hours, minutes, and seconds\.
+If you insert a date into a TIMESTAMPTZ column, or a date with a partial timestamp, the value is implicitly converted into a full timestamp value\.
+This full timestamp value has default values \(00\) for missing hours, minutes, and seconds\.

 TIMESTAMPTZ values are UTC in user tables\.